 “It’s something we have to get right, just out of essential fairness,” the city lawmaker said.

-Fidler said he has dispatched a letter to the Department of Finance, seeking a reasoned explanation.
+Fidler said he has dispatched a letter to Finance, seeking a reasoned explanation.

-Ken Freeman, a realtor and president of the Park Slope Civic Council, said there was nothing sinister behind the disparities.
+Ken Freeman, a realtor and president of the Park Slope Civic Council, said there is no cabal.

 “I am far from an expert in this, but I’m sure there’s a mathematical explanation,” he said.
 “Taxes are not a policy determination, that someone is showing some kind of favoritism to Park Slope.”

-Okun, a Georgetown resident, said she hopes shedding light on the matter will bring some measure of equity to homeowners who she described as “middle-class working people.”
+Okun, a Georgetown resident, said she hopes shedding light on the matter might will bring some measure of equity to homeowners who described as “middle class working people.”

 Asked if she would be as vigilant if she lived in Park Slope, Okun had this to say: “I think everyone should be paying the same.
 But probably not.
 I’m not a saint.”

 By submitting this comment, you agree to the following terms: